febus982/k3s-cluster/docs/initial_setup.md

 If you don't already have a SSH key please [create a new ssh key pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?utm_source=Blog#generating-a-new-ssh-key)

+## Note about security

+This documentation doesn't cover security practices like:

+- Changing the default `pi` user password
+- Creating a different user than `pi`
+- Changing SSH daemon port

+For the sake of installing the system the default settings found on Raspberry Pi OS are used.

-## SD Cards
+## Raspberry PIs SD Cards

 Download the `arm64` version of Raspberry Pi OS [here](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).
-You can also install the normal 32 bit version with architecture `armv7` but the `arm64` architecture is much more supported for docker images.

-For each LB pi card (you can setup all cards at the same time)
+For each Raspberry PI card (you can setup all cards at the same time)

-- Install the downloaded image to the SD card using Raspberry Pi Imager (https://www.raspberrypi.org/software/)
+- Install the downloaded image to the SD card using [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 - Create empty file named `ssh` in the SD card boot partition
 - Optional: modify the `config.txt` file in the sd card and customise the PI config (e.g. Disable the bluetooth adapter)